digshake/CSJavaWUSTL/_sources/Module8-Inheritance/assignment.rst

 **Repeated Warning**: each of the find closest methods will return ``null`` if no Entity meets the specified constriaints.
 For example, if there are no remaining nonzombies and findClosestNonzombie(entities) is called ``null`` will be returned.
 You will need to handle this case gracefully since if you try to call a method on ``null`` a ``NullPointerException`` will be thrown.

-* The method will be passed a list of all current entities (this allows an entity to try to make a rational decision based on all other entities, like running away from a zombie).
+* The method will be passed an array of all current entities (this allows an entity to try to make a rational decision based on all other entities, like running away from a zombie).

 * Zombies are hungry.
 They should intentionally (not randomly) move toward nonzombies.